Faculty

 - This course provides students with a foundation in second language acquisition

 research.
-Topics include theoretical models of SLA, bilingualism, second
+Topics include theoretical models of SLA, second language processing,

-language processing, and comparison of first and second language acquisition
+and comparison of first and second language acquisition focusing on sociological,

 -